-- Specific additions for the Secure Flash Loader, to comply with JIL-CC-SRFPDCL and ANSSI-CC-CER/F/06.002, - · Specific additions for the Secure Device Test and Secure Diagnostic capability, - Refinement of assurance requirements.
+- Specific additions for the Loader, in accordance with JIL SRFPDCL and ANSSI-CC-CER/F/06.003, - Specific additions for the Secure Diagnostic capability, - Refinement of assurance requirements.

-- All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here and here.
+- 88 All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here or here.
 Text originating in AUG is typeset as indicated here.
-Text originating in JIL-CC-SRFPDCL and ANSSI-CC-CER/F/06.002 is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - 83 The additional security objectives relative to the PP are summarized in Table 5. - A simplified presentation of the TOE Security Policy (TSP) is added. - The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 9.
+Text originating in JIL SRFPDCL and ANSSI-CC-CER/F/06.003 is typeset as indicated here.
+The security environment additions relative to the PP are summarized in Table 4.
+89 - 90 The additional security objectives relative to the PP are summarized in Table 5. - 91 A simplified presentation of the TOE Security Policy (TSP) is added. - 92 The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 9.
+93